Official Bank of England rates

 The official Bank rate paid on commercial bank reserves

 On 18 May 2006 the Bank introduced some wide ranging reforms to the framework for its operations in the sterling money markets.
-Details can be found in the The Framework for the Bank of England's Operations in the Sterling Money Markets.
+These have been further revised over the intervening years, and current details can be found in the Bank of England Market Operations Guide.